DashingNights/Discord-MusicBot/djs-bot/README.md

     - On the main page you can mess around and give your bot a description, tags and a Profile picture
   - Click on "Bot" in the panel on the left and "Add Bot" to create a new Discord Bot Client
     - Here you can enable some really neat API features for your bot, the one's you'll be needing are: "Server Member Intent" and "Message Content Intent" (Also disable "Public Bot" if you want)
+  - Now go to the "OAuth2" section and you should see the "Redirects" section.
+    - We have to add 2 redirect links, the first one is `http://YOUR_IP:PORT(IF_ANY)/login` and the second one is `http://YOUR_IP:PORT(IF_ANY)/servers`
   - Now go to the "OAuth2" section and press on the "URL Generator" Tab
     - Select the "bot" and "applications.commands" scopes (A new table should open upon clicking on the "bot" scope)
     - In the "Bot Permissions" table you can select what permissions your bot will ask to have upon entering a new server, as you're setting it up it might be useful to give it "Administrator"